BICENTENNIAL TRIBUTE

 Murray bows and recedes

-H: I could barely sleep for the impudent counsel I proffered last night – sink me! - I almost expected to be shot in my bed or mauled by the wolf
+H: I could barely sleep for the impudent counsel I proffered last night (nervously) - sunburn me, Byron! - verily, I expected to be shot in my bed or mauled by your wolf

-B: It also cost me a decent nights sleep you dog!– what the devil did you mean? “motto of thy revelry” – you produced sensations of - er - guilt? - in me – as though I should focus on my estates and get some exercise
+B: It also cost me a decent night's sleep, you dog!
+What the devil did you mean - “motto of thy revelry”? - you produced sensations of - er - guilt? - in me - a torrid berating, so it was!
+I should “focus on my estates and find me a wife” - pfft!!!

-H (guilty): Well, plant my face!
-I knew not! – never having had such feelings myself of l..
+H: My dear Byron - why, I knew not! - never having had such feelings myself of love..

 B(thunders): By all the powers that men revere, by all unto thy bosom dear, thy joys below, thy hopes above!
-Hobby! - speak - speak of anything but love!
+Hobby! - speak (bites lip) - speak of anything but love!

-H: I shall never attempt a parliamentary rouser again - Byron, your misery is making me deuced uncomfortable
+H: Have no fear, I shall never attempt a parliamentary rouser again - your misery is deuced irksome

-B: Indeed - there is little in my tale that which better bosoms would bewail.
-But mine has suffer’d more than well ‘twould suit philosophy to tell
+B: Indeed - there is little in my tale that which better bosoms would bewail - but mine has suffer’d more than well ‘twould suit philosophy to tell (Boatswain sits on B's feet)

 H: Cracking fire - sea-coal?

-B and H leave for London - Murray, still naked, returns to his bathing ritual
+B and H leave for London - Murray returns to his bathing ritual

 The Cocoa Tree - a gentlemen’s club in St. James

 SBD: Byron!
-Why you look like you’ve had a stroke! (hands him a platter of cold meats and cheeses)
+Holy fires - you look like you’ve had a stroke! (hands him a platter of cold meats and cheeses)

-SBD(distressed): Had a bad time in the country my friend?
+SBD(is distressed): Had a loathsome time in the country, my friend?
 Rents not being paid?
 Pipes leaking?
 Cellar creaking?

-H: er – trouble with a callow passion I’m afraid Scrope
+H(whispers): er - trouble with a callow passion I’m afraid, Scrope

 B: In sooth, I return’d the freezing glance she gave - yet felt the while that woman’s slave